Jonathan Mexique: Club career

 On 24 June 2021, he signed a three-year contract with Châteauroux.

+On 27 July 2023, Mexique signed a two-year deal with Nîmes.
+On 13 June 2025, he joined Sochaux for two seasons.

 International career

 Mexique was born in mainland France and is of Martiniquais descent.
 He is a former youth international for France.
 He was called up to the Martinique national team for 2022–23 CONCACAF Nations League matches in June 2022.